nathanlvt/MetaSpread/docs/source/index.rst

 Manual installation can be done by downloading the repo.

-Finally, the program can be run interactiively with:
+Finally, the program can be run interactively with:

 .. code-block:: console